slavques/dietology_bot/README.md

 ```

 Within the shell you can list tables with `.tables`, show table schemas with
-`.schema users` or `.schema meals` and execute regular SQL statements.
-For
+`.schema users`, `.schema meals` or `.schema payments` and execute regular SQL
-example, granting a user paid status:
+statements.
+For example, granting a user paid status:

 ```sql
 UPDATE users SET grade='paid' WHERE telegram_id = 12345;